parsley42/ruby-awstools/README.md

 # cfn - CloudFormation template generator and management

+## Background
+`cfn` started from the simple idea that writing CloudFormation templates in YAML and trivially converting them to JSON was more convenient than hand-writing JSON.
+Ruby can do this trivially, but that led to another idea: as long as we're loading YAML into a data structure, why not perform some (relatively) simple processing, to:
+- Centralize configuration into a single file (as much as possible)
+- Intelligently handle arrays of CIDRs depending on resources being generated
+- Use automatic generation of things like Outputs, Parameters and tags to make templates more robust and less error-prone

+At the same time, using the aws ruby sdk, we can also handle validating, creating, updating and deleting stacks, taking care of S3 URLs and vastly simplifying the process of creating modular stacks.

+## Description
 `cfn` is the tool for generating CloudFormation(CF) templates and creating/updating CF stacks.
 It is designed around a project directory structure that consists of a `cloudconfig.yaml` with site-specific